c-sanders/Quaternion/README.md

 ![Depiction of a 3-dimensional co-ordinate system with the axes labelled $x$, $y$, and $z$.](./images/3d_axis_space.png)

-Figure x) Depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
+Figure x) Graphical depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
-A problem arises with this depiction of the the 3-dimensional co-ordinate system, when we attempt to find where
+However, problem arises with this depiction of the the 3-dimensional co-ordinate system, when we attempt to find where
 $\sqrt{x}$ should live within the co-ordinate system when $x=-1$.
 The same problem also arises for $\sqrt{y}$ and
 $\sqrt{z}$ when $y=-1$ and $z=-1$ respectively.